snack-ui/snack/README.md

 # Snack

-Snack is a CSS framework for mobile and web.
+Snack is a mini CSS framework for web.
+But the main purpose of this framework is not mini size.
+For more reason,I hope the framework can simplified the class name which we used and provide a more generally components.

 ## License